What is plastic injection molding and how does it work?

 Once most of the plastic is injected into the mold, it is held under pressure for a set period.
 This is known as ‘holding time’ and can range from milliseconds to minutes depending on the type of thermoplastic and complexity of the part.
 This holding time is key to ensuring that the plastic packs out the tool and is formed correctly.

-After the holding phase, the screw draws back, releasing pressure and allowing the part to cool in the mold.
+After the holding phase, the screw draws back, releasing pressure and allowing the part to cool in the mold and the plastic solidifies.
 This is known as ‘cooling time’, it can also range from a few seconds to some minutes and ensures that the component sets correctly before being ejected and finished on the production line.

 Step 5: ejection and finishing processes